-Compared to other pooled investment options like hedge funds, mutual funds are extensively regulated.
-That's a good thing for the everyday investor.
-Mutual funds must comply with a strict set of rules that are monitored by the Securities and Exchange Commission and these rules are largely designed to protect the investor.
+Mutual funds are more extensively regulated than other pooled investment options like hedge funds, and that's a good thing for the everyday investor.
+Mutual funds must comply with a strict set of rules that are monitored by the Securities and Exchange Commission (SEC).

 The SEC and Regulation of Mutual Funds

-The regulation of mutual funds has provided investors with confidence in terms of investment structures and it has offered a number of other benefits such as:
+The regulation of mutual funds has provided investors with confidence in terms of investment structures, and it has offered a number of other benefits as well:

 - Transparency: The holdings of mutual funds are publicly available, although there are sometimes delays in reporting.
 This ensures that investors are getting what they pay for.